Updated on September 11, 2022

 What does “Melonbooks exclusive” mean?

-Some albums (mostly minor releases) are exclusively sold on Melonbooks and can’t be found in other shops.
-They are marked with the 専売 kanji in their shop page and they are the following:
+Some albums (mostly minor releases) are exclusively sold on Melonbooks and can’t be found in other shops (except BOOTH).
+They are marked with the 専売 kanji on their shop page.

 What does “reprinted album” mean?
-Should I expect any difference from the original?
+Should I expect anything different from the original?

 The following albums got a reprint some years after their original release: